Acharya0702/MYGIT/readme.md

 ### Read it Carefully!

-This is a  reasdme file..
+This is a  readdme file..